tud-acs/lab1-ci/README.md

 <img src="https://raw.githubusercontent.com/tud-acs/lab1-ci/development/tutorial/imgs/github_ci.png" height="800">

 Be aware that the performance results from the `development` runners might not be accurate as multiple runners share hardware resources.
-You should need to push your code to a new branch called `benchmark` to use the `benchmark` runners who have dedicated CPU.
+You need to push your code to a new branch called `benchmark` to use the `benchmark` runners who have dedicated CPU.

 You are allowed to modify the [CI file](https://github.com/tud-acs/lab1-ci/blob/development/.github/workflows/cmake.yml) to customize your run arguments.
 For instance, you can alter line 38 as shown below to measure CPU time:
 ```